-&lt;sup>4 Items 4, 7-10; AE 1.
+&lt;sup>3 Items 7-10.

-to AG $\P$ 2(c), the entire process is a conscientious scrutiny of a number of variables known as the "whole-person concept."
+conjunction with the factors listed in the adjudicative process.
+The administrative judge's overarching adjudicative goal is a fair, impartial, and commonsense decision.
+According to AG $\P$ 2(c), the entire process is a conscientious scrutiny of a number of variables known as the "whole-person concept."
 The administrative judge must consider all available, reliable information about the person, past and present, favorable and unfavorable, in making a decision.

 The protection of the national security is the paramount consideration.
-AG ¶ 2(b) requires that "[a]ny doubt concerning personnel being considered for access to classified information will be resolved in favor of national security."
+AG $\P$ 2(b) requires that "[a]ny doubt concerning personnel being considered for access to classified information will be resolved in favor of national security."